England Football Online

 reserves:

-Harry Rennie (Hibernian FC), William Agnew (Kilmarnock FC), Alex Gardner (Newcastle United FC), Johnnie May (Rangers FC), Alexander Bennett (The Celtic FC), Finlay Speedie (Newcastle United FC), William Lennie (Aberdeen FC).
-May accompanied the team as reserve for all positions.
+Harry Rennie (Hibernian FC), William Agnew (Kilmarnock FC), Alex Gardner (Newcastle United FC, England), Alexander Bennett (The Celtic FC), Finlay Speedie (Newcastle United FC, England), William Lennie (Aberdeen FC).

-Newcastle United FC's Peter McWilliam was the original named left-half, his place going to the named reserve, Johnnie May, on 4 April.
+Peter McWilliam (Newcastle United FC, England) was the original named left-half, his place going to the named traveling reserve, Johnnie May, on 4 April.
 McWilliam had an 'injured limb'.

 2-3-5 McBride -